 - A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in orthopedic or sports physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

-You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can find physical therapists in your area with these credentials and clinical expertise on Find a PT, a tool built by the American Physical Therapy Association.

-General tips when you're looking for a physical therapist (or any other health care provider):
+General tips when you are looking for a physical therapist (or other health care provider):

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.
+- Be prepared to describe your symptoms in as much detail as possible on your first visit, including what makes your symptoms better or worse.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to:

 Michener LA, Walsworth MK, Burnet EN.
 Effectiveness of rehabilitation for patients with subacromial impingement syndrome: a systematic review.
 J Hand Ther.
 2004;17(2):152–164.
 Article Summary on PubMed.

-*PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
+*PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.